Immigrant children describe hunger and cold in detention

 Kenneth Wolfe, a spokesman for HHS's Administration for Children and Families, said the agency wouldn't comment on specific cases but if a contractor doesn't comply with agency procedures, the issue is addressed.

-Also in Texas, Keylin, a 16-year-old girl from Honduras, said she traveled north with her mother after her mother's life was threatened in their homeland.
+Also in Texas, Keylin, a 16-year-old girl from Honduras, said she traveled north with her mother after her mother's life was threatened back home.
 The pair turned themselves in at the border near McAllen and were taken to a facility she called the "ice box" because it was so cold.

 A day later, they were taken to a facility with caged areas she called the "dog house."
 There, they were separated and allowed to speak once for 10 minutes over the next four days, she said.